SWEN610-F22/backpack/docs/DesignDoc.md

 - As an admin, I want to add new equipment to my inventory.
 - As an admin, I want to remove equipment from my inventory.
 - As an admin, I want to edit details the equipment.
-- As an admin, I want to adjust quantities of equipment.
+- As an admin, I want to adjust quantity and price of equipment.

 **Product search**
 The Product Search feature lets the customer browse through the catalogue.

-- As a customer, I want to see a list of all the equipment in the product catalogue.
 - As a customer, I want to search for an equipment in the product catalogue.

+**Landing Page**
+This is the first Page a customer would see after Login.
+This page displays product catalogue.

+- As a customer, I want to see a list of all the equipments in the product catalogue.

 **Cart Management**
 The cart management feature lets the customer manipulate the cart.